OrdoFlammae/littleosbook/interrupts.md

 - Set up the correct mode for the PIC.

 In the beginning there was only one PIC (PIC 1) and eight interrupts.
-As more hardware were added, 8 interrupts were too few.
+As more hardware was added, 8 interrupts became insufficient.
 The solution chosen was to chain on another PIC (PIC 2) on the first PIC (see interrupt 2 on PIC 1).